wearecodets/phase-two/week-one/readme.md

 # Class Intro, Client-server Model, Workflows

-This week we will cover class agenda, mini projects, readings, and code review.
+This week we will cover class agenda, mini projects, required readings, code review sessions and how to prepare for the week.

 ## :closed_book:  **Required Reading**